ahmetozdemirrr/Turkish-Syllable/README.md

 `turkish-syllable` is a library for syllabification of Turkish text, written in C and accessible using Python connectors.
 It works quickly and efficiently, produces results that follow Turkish spelling rules, and offers optional inclusion of punctuation.

+**Important Note:** This library is able to separate the syllables of words of Turkish origin according to the rules of the Turkish Language Association (TDK), but it does not provide a definitive solution for words of foreign origin.
+Although these words are often spelled correctly, incorrect spelling can be encountered due to language structure.

 ## Features
 - **Turkish Spelling**: Works according to the spelling rules specific to the Turkish language (for example, “merhaba” → `['mer', 'ha', 'ba']`).
 - **Punctuation Support**: Optionally adds punctuation marks and spaces to the syllable list (`with_punctuation` parameter).